Skip to content

 Monitoring the COM ports on the ZED-F9P

-If you must run the data port at lower than 460800bps, and you need to enable a large number of messages and/or increase the fix frequency beyond 4Hz, be sure to verify that UART1 usage stays below 99%.
+If you must run the data port at lower speeds, and you need to enable a large number of messages and/or increase the fix frequency beyond 4Hz, be sure to verify that UART1 usage stays below 90%.
 The image above shows the UART1 becoming overwhelmed because the ZED cannot transmit at 115200bps fast enough.

 Configuring the External Pulse and External Events